noproplem/defcon_openctf_2018/firewalker_writeup/README.md

 p = i/t/options/pad
 ```

-From there the `RELATED,ESTABLISHED` iptables rule allows us to retrieve the flag.
-Full solution script is in [firewalker3.py](firewalker3.py).
+From there the `RELATED,ESTABLISHED` iptables rule allows us to retrieve the flag, but with the added complication of doing a TLS handshake before sending our HTTPS request.
+A partial solution script for HTTP only is in [firewalker3.py](firewalker3.py).
 Similar to firewalker_2, we must add a rule to our own firewall to prevent our networking stack from resetting the connection:

 `iptables -A OUTPUT -p tcp --tcp-flags RST RST --dport 27302 -j DROP`